AvirukBasak/shsc-lang/README.md

 - copy the executable from `taget/`.

 #### Todo
-- Switch to AVL BST map.
+- Finish the lexer
+- Add short-hand assignment operators
+- Add support for keywords to the lexer